 The transient groundwater flow model was used to simulate 'synthetic' abstraction scenarios to further characterise the relationship between groundwater abstraction from fully screened wells in the aquifer system and surface water depletion, wetland drawdown and coastal aquifer drawdown.
-The abstraction was simulated using an array of 24 fully screened wells uniformly distributed throughout the Waitohu sub-zone below the Q1 gravels in Q2-Q6 aquifers (depths between 20 and 100m) using fully screened wells spanning 6 model layers.
-Pumping was seasonal and the rate was held constant for 160 days during the summer season.
-The model was run for 19 years (2002-2012) in order to represent a range of climatic conditions.
+The abstraction is through an array of 24 fully screened wells uniformly distributed throughout the Waitohu sub-zone.